drgarlic/svind/README.md

   - Automatic image optimization when building for production
 - Vercel
   - Example functions and integration
+  - To make the dev mode work, you'll need to change the development command on your project page on https://vercel.com to `yarn dev --port $PORT`
 - CI
   - Basic build test on push